 Place a Welcome mat outside the front door.
 You may need to move it back a little to keep the screen door from banging it but the mat is important so that people don’t track outdoor dust and mud into their living space.

 The number and type of beds that you put in your guestroom will depend on the type of visitors that you want to attract.
 If you’re in Vegas aiming for a couple that’s planning to visit the casinos for some gambling and entertainment, a nice king-sized bed will be perfect.
 On the other hand, if your target population is families who will spend their evenings with the kids watching television while the parents play Vegas games online, you might want to include a double bed or two twin beds plus a sofa couch for the younger family members.
+Also consider including a machine for casino770 or similar games.

 Make sure that there’s plenty of lighting near the beds and enough outlets for the guests to charge phones.
 Check that the Internet is strong enough so that you, plus all of your guests, will be able to go online at once.
 In today’s world, good connectivity is critical for travelers.